div794/Lab-based-Project/README.md

 # Lab-based-Project
-Repo for Lab based Project under Prof. Pravendra Singh
+Repo for Lab based Project under the supervision of Professor Pravendra Singh at the Department of Computer Science and Engineering, IIT Roorkee

 Research Topic- Gradient Projection Memory for Continual Learning